Welcome to another week of CASE-ing the Catty challenge!

-You may have come from visiting Rachel's blog, but if you are visiting me, you can start your journey here and continue by clicking on the buttons at the bottom of the post.
+If you've come from visiting Kathryn, then welcome!
+If you're visiting me, I appreciate you stopping by today!
+You can continue your journey to see the other inspiring creations from the CTC Crew by clicking on the buttons at the bottom of the post.

-We would love you to join us with your CASE this week, using our Facebook group.
+We would love to see your projects using these lovely colours.
 Click on this link or the image below to go there.
 The first time you will need to click on the 'Join Group' button at the top.
 Once you have been added to the group, you can go ahead and post your creation and you do not need to have a blog.

 Thanks for visiting today!